electronsandstuff/py-pfeiffer-vacuum-protocol/README.md

 ![compatibility](assets/compatibility.PNG)

 ## Quickstart Guide
+The library is designed for and tested against the `pySerial` interface for communicating with the gauges.
+However, because it can technically be used with any serial interface that implements python's IO interface, I have decided against imposing which library to use in the dependencies of this project.
+To use pySerial as in this example, please installit through pip with `pip install pySerial`.

 The most common operation is to read out pressure from the gauge.
 The following example will read out pressure from a gauge attached to COM port 1 with address 1 on the RS485 network.
 The pressure returned will be in bar.